Sammaye/mailchimp/README.md

-A PHP API wrapper for v3.0 for the MailChimp API
+A PHP API wrapper for v3.0 of the MailChimp API

 ## Installing